gideonrotich/JobMasterApp/README.md

 </p>

-# Swayy - Buy and sell
+# JobMaster - Job search,vacancies and Employment

-A buying and selling app made using kotlin.A user can create his/her own shop online to sell products.
+JobMaster has  jobs in real time,sourced from job boards,company websites and industry associations

 The backend is written using Kotlin.
 See [swayy-api](https://github.com/GideonRotich/Swayy-Android).